35 Must-See Murals in Metro Phoenix

 128 East Roosevelt Street

 Carly’s Bistro boasts several murals featuring work by renowned muralist Lalo Cota, including a collaboration that runs the full length of its north-facing wall.
-The mural came together primarily over the summer of 2016, and includes work by several artists including Cota, Colton Brock, Angel Diaz, Pablo Luna, and JB Snyder.
-It also incorporates a piece called Hey by Los Angeles artist MDMN.
+The mural came together primarily in summer 2016, and includes work by several artists including Cota, Colton Brock, Angel Diaz, Pablo Luna, and JB Snyder.
+It also incorporates a piece by Los Angeles artist MDMN.

 Untitled

-Note: Editor's note: This post has been updated.
-It was originally published on March 6, 2018.